 Fisheries are regional in nature and fishermen from various east coast states have been known to fish within and/or transit through the Lease Area.
 The Dominion Energy lease was characterized as being 'very lightly fished' in a report prepared by economists from the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) Northeast Fisheries Science Center (NEFSC) that looked at commercial fishing activity (Kirkpatrick et al. 2017).
-This characterization is consistent with what Dominion Energy has learned during its own observations and outreach to the fishing community.
+This characterization is consistent with what Dominion Energy has learned during its preparation of the COP and ongoing outreach to the fishing community as well as observations made during offshore survey operations.

 The commercial fishing in and around the Lease Area almost exclusively utilizes fixed gear (e.g., pots/traps) to target Black Sea Bass (BSB) and Whelk/Conch, which are the primary commercial species landed from within the lease area.
 Fixed gear fishing using gillnets to target spiny dogfish is conducted outside the lease area and along the export cable route(s).
 There is historical evidence that commercial fishing using mobile gear (e.g., trawls and dredges) has occurred in the Lease Area but evidence of mobile gear activity in the last decade is absent from available data This is consistent with anecdotal information from local fixed gear fishermen.
 Mobile gear fishing using trawls to target shrimp and dogfish is known to exist in the nearshore areas and along the planned export cable route(s).
+Additionally, exploratory fishing for Surf Clams in August 2021 identified a potential fishable resource several miles offshore (east) of the lease area that may be subject to future exploitation.

 The offshore recreational fishery consists of individual vessel owner/operators as well as a substantial 'for hire' (charter) fleet using hook-and-line.
-Important recreational target species include flounder, bluefish, BSB, striped bass, scup, tautog, amberjacks, cobia, spadefish, king mackerel, wahoo, shark species, tuna species, billfish species, and other pelagic species (e.g. mahi mahi).
+Important recreational target species include flounder, bluefish, BSB, striped bass, scup, tautog, amberjacks, cobia, spadefish, king mackerel, wahoo, shark species, tuna species, billfish species, and other pelagic species (e.g., mahi mahi).
 Divers, free-diving or with SCUBA, will also utilize the area; SCUBA divers will target seabed structure while free divers will utilize surface structure/buoys.